Paranormal Papers

 Dining Room Apparitions

-Another oft-reported phenomenon is Victorian dancers in the dining room.
-Apparently, many ghosts have been seen here, including that of a well-dressed gentleman who says he saw a beautiful woman there last night and is waiting for her to return.
+Another oft-reported sighting is of Victorian dancers in the dining room.
+Apparently, many ghosts have been seen here, including that of a well-dressed gentleman who says he saw a beautiful woman there the night before and is waiting for her to return.

-These alleged spirits are thought to be benign and more than a little cheeky.
-Staff have been known to come in to the dining room in the morning to find menus scattered about the room, or to find chairs have been moved around.
+These alleged spirits are considered benign and more than a little cheeky.
+Staff have been known to come into the dining room in the morning to find menus scattered about the room or to find chairs that have been moved around.

 One Christmas, the Christmas tree and all its packages were mysteriously moved from one part of the room to another.